 We refer to self-talk as inner speech or dialogue.
 It is the conversation that mostly goes on within the dome of the skull and it refers to statements we address to ourselves.
 They may be deliberate but more often than not they are automatic and reflect beliefs, concepts and ideas we hold about ourselves and the world around us.
 Self-talk can reflect a positive attitude of oneself (I'm good at this) or negative (c'mon, don't mess this up).
 However, our interpretation of the words uttered are often distinctive and personal and more important to understand than the literal meaning.

 You might say to yourself, for example, “this routine is hard”, yet you are empowered to do better in spite of the stress.
-Your colleague or team mate uttering the same statement, on the other hand, might give up.
+Your colleague or teammate uttering the same statement, on the other hand, might give up.
 So it's not the words that matter, it is rather the feeling tones associated with the words.

 According to research, self-talk can be used in different forms and has different functions for different people.
 Therefore, it also has different performance effects (Hatzigeorgiadis et al., 2007) 10.
 We are encouraged, therefore, before implementing a program of psychological skills training, we should first take account the requirements of the domain, the level of participation, and the particulars of the individual.
 We may also need to consider the cyclical nature of the work being undertaken.

 I coach a juvenile football team in my local club, and one of the things I constantly encourage them to do, is to be kind to themselves when things don't work out.
-I ask the boys top mind their mental conversation, and instead of accepting their first internal response, choose words that they would like to hear.
+I ask the boys to mind their mental conversation, and instead of accepting their first internal response, choose words that they would like to hear.
 Also, as we train together, we give them short word groups that act as positive cues.
 These include “attack it”, “get there”, “my ball”, “light as a feather”, or, “aggression”.
 These terms establish positive meaning in the competitive setting and cue a behaviour.

 5. Goal Setting

-Many factors influence the implementation and the success of any goal setting strategy.
+Many factors influence the implementation and the success of any goal-setting strategy.
 Personality, perceived ability, environmental factors, peer support and coaching support significantly influence motivation and behaviour of the performer.
 Therefore, goals have got to be unique to the individual.
 My approach is somewhat different to the likes of SMART goal setting.
 Let's take an athlete for example.

 Psychological skills are important tools for not only work or sporting success, but for life itself.
-They bring us beyond the ends achieved or dreamt of, leading to broader self-awareness, heightened self-efficacy, self-worth, self-confidence, and personal development.
+They bring us beyond the ends achieved or dreamt of, leading to broader self-awareness, heightened self-efficacy, self-worth, and personal development.
 They can enhance our coping skills and our ability to bounce back from adversity, and they can give us a deeper empathy and relatability to other people.

 A Self Determined Approach